Updated: May 21

 Confirming you are coming to sessions

 We're operating the same availability/selection system for training sessions which we did last year so we know in advance who is coming to the sessions and have a record of attendance.
-As and when you get these requests, please respond promptly.
+As and when you get availability requests, please respond promptly.
+Alternatively, you can give your availability for future sessions by going to your dashboard on Teamtamer and clicking on "update diary".

 Arriving, parking and leaving